GenericMage/CoinClash/Type-A/Documentation/CCLiquidityRouterDocs.md

 # CCLiquidityRouter Contract Documentation

 ## Overview
 The `CCLiquidityRouter` contract, written in Solidity (^0.8.2), facilitates liquidity management on a decentralized trading platform, handling deposits, withdrawals, fee claims, and depositor changes.
-It inherits `CCLiquidityPartial` (v0.1.26) and `CCMainPartial` (v0.0.10), interacting with `ICCListing` (v0.0.7), `ICCLiquidity` (v0.0.4), and `CCLiquidityTemplate` (v0.0.20).
+It inherits `CCLiquidityPartial` (v0.1.28) and `CCMainPartial` (v0.0.10), interacting with `ICCListing` (v0.0.7), `ICCLiquidity` (v0.0.4), and `CCLiquidityTemplate` (v0.0.20).
 It uses `ReentrancyGuard` for security and `Ownable` via inheritance.
 State variables are inherited, accessed via view functions, with amounts normalized to 1e18 decimals.

 **SPDX License**: BSL 1.1 - Peng Protocol 2025

-**Version**: 0.1.12 (Updated 2025-09-09)
+**Version**: 0.1.13 (Updated 2025-09-14)

 **Changes**:
-- v0.1.13: Updated to reflect `CCLiquidityPartial.sol` (v0.1.27) with `_transferWithdrawalAmount` modified to revert if compensation transfer fails when `compensationAmount > 0`, ensuring slot allocation updates only after successful transfers.
+- v0.1.13: Updated to reflect `CCLiquidityPartial.sol` (v0.1.28) with `_executeFeeClaim` using `updateType` 8/9 for fee subtraction.
+Updated `_transferWithdrawalAmount` to revert if compensation transfer fails when `compensationAmount > 0` (v0.1.27).
+Corrected compatibility versions.
 - v0.1.12: Updated to reflect `CCLiquidityPartial.sol` (v0.1.26) with `_executeWithdrawal` reordered to call `_transferWithdrawalAmount` before `_updateWithdrawalAllocation`.
 - v0.1.11: Updated to reflect `CCLiquidityPartial.sol` (v0.1.25) with fixed `listingContract` declarations in `_fetchWithdrawalData` and `_updateWithdrawalAllocation`.
 - v0.1.10: Updated to reflect `CCLiquidityPartial.sol` (v0.1.24) with `_executeWithdrawal` refactored into `_fetchWithdrawalData`, `_updateWithdrawalAllocation`, `_transferWithdrawalAmount` to fix stack too deep error.
 Extended `WithdrawalContext` with `totalAllocationDeduct` and `price`.